2019 CASS Travel Awards

-We consider an ECR to be a researcher whose PhD conferral (the date of the PhD award certificate) falls within a five-year window between 25 August 2010 and 25 August 2015.
+We consider an ECR to be a researcher whose PhD conferral (the date of the PhD award certificate) falls within a five-year window between 30 August 2012 and 30 August 2017.
 That is, in the period not less than two years or more than seven years before the closing date of this current round of Travel Awards.
 An earlier date may be considered if absence from research due to career disruption can be demonstrated.
-‘Career disruption’ involves a prolonged interruption to an applicant’s capacity to work due to pregnancy, major illness or injury or carer responsibilities.
+‘Career disruption’ involves a prolonged interruption to an applicant’s capacity to undertake research due to pregnancy, major illness or injury, or carer responsibilities.

-NOTE: ECRs who do not hold a PhD award but who can demonstrate an equivalent research intensive qualification may be eligible to apply.
+Note 2.
+ECRs who do not hold a PhD award but who can demonstrate in their application an equivalent research intensive qualification may be eligible to apply.
 This is a qualification equivalent to the Level 10 criteria of the Australian Qualifications Framework Second Edition January 2013 where research is the defining characteristic of the Doctoral Degree qualification.

 Conference time frame

-For this round of Travel Awards, the conference commencement date, published on the official conference website must fall within the specified time frame of 1 November 2017 to 31 May 2018.
+For the second round of 2019 Travel Awards, the conference commencement date, published on the official conference website must fall within the specified time frame of 1 November 2019 to 31 May 2020.

 Applicants must be either Australian citizens or Australian permanent residents.
-A visa issued for the purpose of full-time study or temporary employment in Australia (eg Visa 457) does not constitute permanent resident status for the purpose of a Travel Award application.
+A visa issued for the purpose of full-time study or temporary employment in Australia (eg Visa 457 or its successor) does not constitute permanent resident status for the purpose of a Travel Award application.